Legas-V/flowstate-business-plan/business_plan.md

 | Reflectly        | Emotion-focused journaling               | Lacks productivity or sketch tools                      |
 | GoodNotes        | Excellent handwriting support            | No AI, no integration with productivity tools           |

+FlowState's unique value lies in combining journaling, planning, and visual creation into one emotionally aware platform — something competitors currently do not offer.

 ### Market Positioning

 FlowState will be marketed as a premium, human-centred productivity and wellness platform.
 Its focus on clarity, calm, and creative flow appeals to users fatigued by noisy, overengineered applications.
 Marketing will focus on student outreach, creator economy partnerships, and institutional use cases for therapists and educators.